spatialstatisticsupna/Scalable_Prediction/README.md

 This repository contains the R code to reproduce the analyses presented in the paper entitled _"A scalable approach for short-term disease forecasting in high spatial resolution areal data"_ [(Orozco-Acosta et al., 2023)](https://arxiv.org/abs/2303.16549).
 Specifically, it contains several scripts organized in self-contained folders to reproduce the _Predictive validation study_ and _Illustration_ sections of the paper.
 Note that due to confidentiality issues, simulated data sets are provided and then, results are not fully reproducible.

-All computations were performed using version 0.5.1 of the R package [**bigDM**](https://cran.r-project.org/web/packages/bigDM/index.html), which was released on CRAN on February 23, 2023.
-This version includes adaptations to the `STCAR_INLA()` function, making it compatible for short-term forecasting.
+Model fitting is performed using the `STCAR_INLA()` function of the R package [**bigDM**](https://cran.r-project.org/web/packages/bigDM/index.html).
 The package also includes several univariate and multivariate spatial and spatio-temporal Bayesian models for high-dimensional areal count data based on the integrated nested Laplace approximation (INLA) estimation technique (http://www.r-inla.org/).

 See [https://github.com/spatialstatisticsupna/bigDM](https://github.com/spatialstatisticsupna/bigDM) for details about installation and access to the vignettes accompanying this package.